 - Analyze and critically evaluate the relationship between communication and culture.

+Applicants to the M.A. in Communication Studies need to meet both the university and the department requirements.
+Department admission requirements are higher than university criteria (For example, the university G.P.A. standard is a 2.5, but the Department of Communication Studies requires a 3.0).
 University standards for admission to graduate study will normally be a determining factor in granting a student classified status in the program.
-Department admission requirements are typically higher than university criteria.
-Students with limited background in communication studies may be admitted on a Conditionally Classified basis until preparatory undergraduate coursework (to be determined in consultation with the Graduate Coordinator) has been completed.
+These requirements include completion of the Upper Division Writing Proficiency Exam and a Bachelor's degree.
 Any student who is admitted to the graduate program on a Conditionally Classified basis is required to meet ALL conditions for fully Classified status by the time s/he has completed 12 units of coursework in the graduate program.

 Undergraduate Preparatory Courses